lindsay-lew/Python_LLM_Project/README.md

 ## What my docsum.py file does:
 This project focuses on understanding how to use LLMs from Python.
-My ```docsum.py``` file takes either a file path or a url as a command line argument, then summarizes its contents using the Groq API.
+My ```docsum.py``` file takes either a file path or a URL as a command line argument, then summarizes its contents using the Groq API.
 It can work with ordinary text documents, html files, pdf files, and images (both stored locally and inside URLs).

 ## How to run my docsum.py file: